Blog As Podcast

-Also if the organization is conscious of its mission, it can actually study the values and identities of people, evolve their personal mission statements and finalize the job roles.
+Also if the organization is conscious of its mission, it can actually study the values and identities of people, evolve their personal mission statements, and finalize the job roles.
 The trial and error method of fitting people in the right jobs is no longer required.
-The overlap of personal mission and the organization mission decides the job role and the contribution.
+The overlap of personal mission and the organization’s mission decides the job role and the contribution.

-Study of value systems of individuals and aligning them to the organization’s value systems goes a long way.
+The study of value systems of individuals and aligning them to the organization’s value systems goes a long way.
 You no longer have behavioral issues.
-Behavioural issues are a result of nonconformity in values and lack of sense of contribution.
+Behavioral issues are a result of nonconformity in values and a lack of sense of contribution.
 When an employee is not sure whether his contribution is in line with the organization requirement he starts looking for other means to come into the limelight.

 Also evolving an organizational mission statement and aligning its employees is a significant activity.
-Organization statement is not a creative statement.
+The organization statement is not a creative statement.
 It is a discovery process that every employee is a part of.
-It reflects the shared values of each employee and sense of contribution.
+It reflects the shared values of each employee and a sense of contribution.
 Participation ensures ownership of the mission statement.